Incoming students will have access to view jobs on Handshake 6 months prior to your academic start term.

 PLEASE NOTE: Students working on campus in a part time position are not eligible for paid vacation, sick leave, holidays, or medical and dental insurance through their job.

-- Some jobs require that you upload specific documents before submitting a referral such as resume, class schedule or application.
+- Some jobs require that you upload specific documents before submitting your referral such as resume, class schedule or application.

 - All required documents can be located in the "Resource Library" in your "Hire an Islander" account.

 - When you are hired tell us by clicking on the Career Services icon on the front page.
-We want to know about all employment experiences, part time on and off campus, internships, full time professional.
+We want to know about all employment experiences - part-time on and off campus, internships, and full-time professional.

-- By porviding this information your name will be included in an annual drawing, prize varies yearly and is valued at $100.00 ea.
+- By providing this information your name will be included in an annual drawing, prize varies yearly and is valued at $100.00 each.